-We are hosting the Law School Admission Council’s Digital LSAT at our Testing Center in Glen Rose, Texas on Monday, October 28, 2019 starting at 12:30 PM CST.
+We are hosting the Law School Admission Council’s Digital LSAT at our Testing Center in Glen Rose, Texas on Monday, January 13, 2020 starting at 12:30 PM CST.
 This new, tablet-based testing format has great features such as a timer with a five-minute warning, highlighting, and flagging to keep track of questions that a test taker may want to revisit in a section.
-The tablets are provided to test takers at the Test Center the morning of the exam.
+The tablets are provided to test takers at the Test Center the afternoon of the exam.
 Please arrive at the Testing Center no more than 30 minutes before the exam is scheduled to begin.
 There is no need to arrive any earlier than 30 minutes before the exam start time as you will not be able to enter the building until 12:00 PM (noon).
 The exam will take a little over 4 and a half hours to complete, so please be prepared to be at the Testing Center until around 4:30 PM.
 For directions to the Testing Center, please visit our About Us page.
 ALL your personal belongings must be in a clear, gallon size Ziploc style baggie which will be kept under your chair for the duration of the exam.
 Absolutely NO cell phones or electronic devices are allowed inside the Testing Center for any reason.
 Please make sure to bring a valid, photo identification to the Testing Center on the day of your exam.
 If your Texas Driver’s License is expired, please click here to renew it now (bring in your renewal receipt and expired license of no more than 30 days expired).

 Digital LSAT Test Format